 Requesting an Email Alias

-To request access to the program, contact the ITS Service Center at 850-644-HELP(4357) or submit a support case requesting to have a web form alias created with the following information:
+To request access to the program or to have a web form alias created, contact the ITS Service Desk at 850-644-HELP(4357) or submit a support request with the following information:

 - The departmental web site URL

-- email address(es) for the form output to go to (can be more than one address, if desired)
+- Email address(es) for the form output to go to (can be more than one address)